stu-code/sas-viya-workbench-demos/docs/Data Guidance.md

 6. Finally, in the very unlikely event you still have to provide a dataset with the demo, please save data under a "data" subfolder in your demo folder.
 As a rule of thumb, do not resort to this if you data exceeds 10 MB in size.
 Please get in touch with the [maintainers](yijian.ching@sas.com, sundaresh.sankaran@sas.com, sundaresh.sankaran@gmail.com) at the time of submission to discuss options.
 It's also possible that SAS Institute might make decisions regarding whether to save a dataset within the repository or not.

+## Suggested Datasets

+In some situations where you lack a suitable dataset to base your demo upon, you may consider some of the options provided below.
+Again, note that the datasets provided below are suggestions, and their license / usage characteristics has been noted as-is.
+As a contributor, please take responsibility to check current permissibility of the datasets mentioned below and ensure you are compliant, thus keeping the repo compliant too.

+- Our sister project, [sas-viya-workbench-examples](https://github.com/sassoftware/sas-viya-workbench-examples), which focusses on code examples, makes use of some datasets.
+   - Refer [here](https://github.com/sassoftware/sas-viya-workbench-examples/blob/main/data/README.md) for a description of those datasets.